 - Aretech Zero-G Passive Gait Training System

-Andrew (Drew) Smith, Ph.D., the director of the MARC, has more than 35 years of experience in the field of movement analysis and kinesiology, and has worked internationally in academic settings, clinical settings, and research labs.
+Andrew (Drew) Smith, Ph.D., the director of the Motion Analysis Research Center, has more than 35 years of experience in the field of movement analysis and kinesiology and has worked internationally in academic settings, clinical settings, and research labs.
 His primary area of research is in gait and balance, in particular, neuromuscular control of motion across a wide spectrum of movements.
-Before coming to SMU, Drew was an associate professor and associate head of the Department of Health and Physical Education at the Hong Kong Institute of Education.
+Before coming to SMU, Drew was an associate professor and associate head of the Department of Health and Physical Education at The Education University of Hong Kong.

-To check the bookings in the MARC, click here (dailly, weekly, and monthly views available).
+To check the bookings in the Motion Analysis Research Center, click here (daily, weekly, and monthly views available).

-The MARC was funded entirely by philanthropic support.
+The Motion Analysis Research Center was funded entirely by philanthropic support.
 Foundations, corporations, employees, alumni, board members and friends of Samuel Merritt University contributed to date more than $800,000 to renovate space and purchase the equipment.
-Click here to read about the Grand Opening in November 2013.